Director of Operations

 Maia joined HealthProm in 2011.
 Originally from Georgia, she has worked in a finance capacity in both the charity and commercial sectors.
 She has 10 years of experience in the NGO sector specifically, including in international development.
 She has held previous senior positions at the Democratic Progress Institute, the Haringey Association of Voluntary and Community Organisations and the St. Mark's Hospital Foundation.
 She is a fully qualified member of the Association of Chartered Certified Accountants (ACCA).

 Armorer works to promote development and social change through communications, media and advocacy initiatives.
-She has a particular interest and expertise in promoting a better start for children and to to prevent – and ultimately end - the institutionalisation of children aged 0-3.
-She leads HealthProm’s work to put parent-led civil society organisations at the centre of efforts to introduce Early Intervention and a social model of disability in Ukraine.
-She draws on her experience in the UK, supporting parents of children with autism to campaign for better services; in the former Soviet Union, as a film-maker, and in developing countries, designing and implementing projects to strengthen the capacity of journalists to report on social issues and enable poor and marginalised people to have a voice on the issues that affect them.
+She has a particular interest and expertise in promoting a better start for children and to prevent – and ultimately end - the institutionalisation of children aged 0-3.
+She leads HealthProm’s work to put parent-led civil society organisations at the centre of efforts to introduce Early Intervention and a social model of disability.
+She draws on her experience in the UK, supporting parents of children with autism to campaign for better services; in the former Soviet Union, as a documentary film-maker, and in developing countries, designing and implementing projects to strengthen the capacity of journalists to report on social issues and enable poor and marginalised people to have a voice on the issues that affect them.
+Armorer leads our work with parent organisations in Ukraine and made our film "The Road Home".
+She is a Russian speaker and has an MSc in Social Work and Social Policy.